How to Use the College Scorecard

 The Scorecard will generate a list of institutions:

 From there, you can select an institution to learn more about.
 Each school's dedicated page includes information about the school itself, stats on the student body, and data focused on school cost.
+This includes salary information of alumni that you can dissect by field of study.
 The financial aid and student debt figures, as well as the average annual cost, can give your family a sense of the financial investment required to attend that particular college.

 If you're not looking for information on a specific school, you can search for institutions that match certain criteria by notating your preference for degree type, academic program, location (by state, region, or zip code), student body size, public vs. private, specialized mission, and religious affiliation.